arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

-For a more in-depth discussion of how to select a machine learning model, work through [Google's free course on how to identify and frame machine learning problems](https://developers.google.com/machine-learning/problem-framing).
+For a more in-depth discussion of how to select a machine learning model, work through [Google's free course on how to identify and frame machine learning problems](https://developers.google.com/machine-learning/problem-framing), and/or read the Arcus Education article on how to choose appropriate models for different use cases in biomedical research: [What type of machine learning should I use?](https://education.arcus.chop.edu/types-of-ml/).

 </div>